vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 characteristics have changed over time, using `year` to make a time series line plots for these different values.
 In other words, we will plot one of the size characteristics (`height`, `weight`, or the height:weight ratio) on the y-axis vs. time on the x-axis.
-Lines will connect the observations by `sex`.
+Lines by `sex` will connect the observations.
 We might also facet these plots by `age` to see if, for example, height of athletes has changed more or less over time for younger athletes vs. older athletes.
 In order to facet by `age`, we will have to make `age` a categorical variable by setting different cutoffs in which we group observations.

 The ages in the dataset range from 10 to 97 years old.
-We will plot a histogram and do summary statistics to understand which cutoffs make the most sense give the data.
+Therefore, we will plot a histogram and do summary statistics to understand which cutoffs make the most sense given the data.
 Since athletes tend to be in their mid 20s, we’ll likely have smaller differences in ages in the 20-30 age range whereas all athletes 40-97, for example, might be grouped together.
 However, as mentioned, this would depend on the distribution of the data.

 Like in Plot 1, we will evaluate which of `height`, `weight`, or the height:weight ratio provides the most insightful visualization.
-Ideally, the variable we choose in Plot 1 will be the same as in Plot 2; however, we understand creating visualizations is an iterative process are open to evaluating as we plot.
+Ideally, the variable we choose in Plot 1 will be the same as in Plot 2; however, we understand creating visualizations is an iterative process are open to evaluating all options as we plot.

 ### For Question 2